Customizing Your Estate Plan To Fit Your Unique Goals

 - Intellectual property

 You will outline every detail of your estate and then identify how it should be distributed in your will.
-It is in your best interest to create your will with a trust and wills attorney to ensure legitimization.
+It is in your best interest to create your will with an attorney to ensure legitimization.

 A Trust May Benefit Your Estate Plan

-Incorporate a trust into your estate plan to avoid probate.
+Incorporating a trust into your estate plan can assist in avoiding probate.
 In almost every case, a trust will speed up the distribution process.
 You can choose to incorporate a revocable or an irrevocable trust.
 The utilization of a revocable trust allows you to retain ownership of your assets while you are alive.
 You can make modifications with a revocable trust, but you cannot modify an irrevocable trust.

-Contact our San Jose office for your free consultation by calling 408-273-8239.
-You can also schedule your consultation online by emailing us.
+Whether you wish to draft your estate plan or revise aspects of it, attorney Richard Wingerden can assist.
+Contact his San Jose office for your free consultation by calling 408-273-8239.
+You can also schedule your consultation online by emailing him.